wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 A: I don't know, remember that this is a 100% free project so answer is "When I have time and/or when someone help me with a donation".

+Q: I'm using your plug-in on WordPress MU per-blog installation, I'm registering users on one blog but they appear on the main blog too, why?

+A: Because WordPress MU is designed like that and I can't do anything about, however all extra fields and relative data are saved per-blog.
+Since I had already a long discussion with an user that didn't believe this, don't bother me to insist on this topic until you prove I'm wrong.

 Q: Can I help with a donation?

 A: Sure, visit the donation page or contact me via e-mail.